ddmitov/epigraphista/README.md

 you can redistribute it and/or modify it under the terms of the GNU General Public License,
 as published by the Free Software Foundation; either version 3 of the License,
 or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+This program is distributed in the hope that it will be useful, but WITHOUT A NY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Author